ParagEkbote/LeEmpereur_70_ModelRecipe/README.md

 ## Model Recipe
-This repository hosts the  model recipe of the model.
+Welcome to the LeEmpereur_70 project!
+This repository contains the implementation recipe and fine-tuning scripts for the `LeEmpereur_70-Base` model.

 ## Steps